Desk Layout

 How to Get Started

-- 1Check whether your back is well supported.
+- 1Check whether your back is supported and not hit by traffic.

-- 2Adjust the monitor, the light, and the door/window direction.
+- 2Adjust monitor, light, window, door, and air flow.

-- 4Refine lightly with Flying Stars or your own favorable elements.
+- 6Refine lightly with Flying Stars or favorable elements.

 Common Mistakes